pg1211/kdTree-project/README.md

 Insert Points: Add points into the KD-Tree.
 Insert a single point at a time Search Points: Query if a specific point exists in the tree.
 Nearest Neighbor Search (KNN): Find the k-nearest neighbors to a given point.
 Delete Points: Remove points from the KD-Tree.
-Delete a single point at a time
+Delete a single point at a time.

+# Performance
+Build Time Complexity:
+O(NlogN) for N points
+Insert/Search Time Complexity:
+O(logN) on average
+KNN Query Complexity:
+O(k⋅logN) for k neighbors